rozek/node-red-web-server-examples/README.md

 ![](examples/simple-web-server.png)

+Simply import the [example from this repo](examples/simple-web-server.json) into your Node-RED workspace and deploy.
+You may then test your server either by navigating your browser to `{{BaseURL}}/simple-web-server` or using the included Postman collection.
+Currently, the `public` folder contains two files only, but you are free to add as many files as you like.

 > Please note: usually, it is not a good idea to use Node-RED just for static file serving - there are lots of other solutions which are even simpler to install and configure and are much more performant and secure than this example.
 If, however, a server with custom endpoints is needed which *also* serves some static files, this example may be quite practical.